stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

-That's why Erlang has pre-emptive scheduling, a process will be run until it gets stuck, waiting for a message or I/O, or it reaches some max running time, at which point it will be switched out and another process will be allowed to run.
+That's why Erlang has pre-emptive scheduling, a process will be run until it gets stuck, waiting for a message or I/O, or it reaches some max running time, at which point it will be switched out by the scheduler and another process will be allowed to run.
 Hence even if a process is stuck in an infinite loop, it will not cause any other process to be stuck.

 Given Erlang's use case at Ericsson, how Ericsson's hardware already had process isolation, and Joe's background in physics it seems quite natural to opt for the